Read the Bible in Composition Order

 | 6 | ~332–63 BCE | Alexander's armies bring Greek language, Greek philosophy, and Greek cultural pressure, and Jewish writers respond with texts that argue — sometimes with each other — about what Jewish identity means under foreign rule: 1–2 Chronicles retelling the monarchy from a priestly angle, Ecclesiastes' weary skepticism, the love poetry of Song of Solomon, Esther in the Persian court, the apocalyptic later chapters of Zechariah (9–14), and Daniel's coded visions written under Greek persecution. |

-| 7 | ~50–62 CE | The earliest Christian documents ever composed — and not a single Gospel among them.
-Paul writes to congregations around the Mediterranean before anyone has thought to write down Jesus's life: 1 Thessalonians, Galatians, 1 and 2 Corinthians, Romans, Philemon, and Philippians. |
+| 7 | ~50–62 CE | The earliest surviving Christian documents are letters, not Gospels.
+Paul is writing to congregations around the Mediterranean before Mark, Matthew, Luke, or John exist as written narratives: 1 Thessalonians, Galatians, 1 and 2 Corinthians, Romans, Philemon, and Philippians. |

 | 8 | ~65–90 CE | Rome destroys the Jerusalem temple in 70 CE, and in the aftermath a new literary form appears.
-Mark goes first, roughly 65–70 CE, inventing the thing we now call a "gospel"; Matthew and Luke follow, using Mark as a source.
+Mark goes first, roughly 65–70 CE, shaping the literary form we now call a "gospel"; Matthew and Luke follow, using Mark as a source.
 Acts continues Luke's project, and 2 Thessalonians and 1 Peter circulate as letters with disputed authorship. |

-| 9 | ~80–95 CE | Jesus has not returned, the apostles are dying off, and a second generation of writers starts working out how to keep going: Colossians, Ephesians, Hebrews, and James on community and practice, and John — a Gospel written in a very different key from the other three. |
+| 9 | ~80–95 CE | The expected return of Jesus has not arrived, the apostles are dying off, and a second generation of writers starts working out how to keep going: Colossians, Ephesians, Hebrews, and James on community and practice, and John — a Gospel written in a very different key from the other three. |

 | 10 | ~90–120 CE | The eyewitness generation is gone and their names become literary inheritance.
 Jude, Revelation, 1–3 John, 1–2 Timothy, Titus, and 2 Peter — most of them composed in an apostle's name after his death — round out the New Testament as the early church settles into its own institutional shape. |